WS-BLOG

 |

-What a Project!
-Celemens Vaster comes up for air in this blog post from what sounds like a really cool (if not exhausting) project.
+this blog post from what sounds like a really cool (if not exhausting) project.
 He's using about every service of COM+ imaginable, even the hardly EVER mentioned Compensanting Resource Manager!
 WOW!! too cool!